bstefanescu/npm-ws/README.md

 2. **task** - an optional task.
 If not specified the `help` task will be run.
 3. All the other arguments will be passed to the task as arguments.

-When running `qub` inside a project directory it will run the tasks only on that project (as if the project argument was given)
+When running `ws` inside a project directory it will run the tasks only on that project (as if the project argument was given)

 ## Tasks